franzageek/WinEFIMounter/README.md

 [**Introduction**](#introduction) - [**Usage**](#usage) - [**Problems**](#problems) - [**Credits**](#credits)

 ## Introduction
-WinEFIMounter is a simple and standalone C++ program that makes it easy to **mount the EFI partition** on your Hackintosh drive **directly from Windows**.
-It could be used to mount any EFI partition (also Windows and Linux ones) from a Windows environment, but its main purpose is to let you mount **your Hackintosh EFI partition without having to boot it**.
+WinEFIMounter is a simple, standalone C++ program designed to make mounting the EFI partition on your Hackintosh drive **directly from Windows** easy.
+While it can mount any EFI partition (including those from Windows and Linux), its primary purpose is to allow you to access your Hackintosh EFI without having to boot into macOS.
 It's hard to believe but in reality _**there isn't any simple software**_ such as [Corpnewt](https://github.com/corpnewt)'s [**MountEFI**](https://github.com/corpnewt/MountEFI) (for Mac) that lets you do it from Windows: you would have to download **third-party programs**.
-You might as well try WinEFIMounter instead: it's light and easy to use!
+You might as well try WinEFIMounter instead: it's lightweight and easy to use!

 ## Usage
 ### Supported actions
 WinEFIMounter is very easy to use.
-It's got a **simple CLI** with numbers and menus that are really easy to navigate.
+It features a **simple CLI** that makes everything very straightforward.

 WinEFIMounter allows you to:
 - Mount an EFI partiton
-- Browse its content
+- Browse the content of the partition:
-  - Via the Command Prompt
+  - Via Command Prompt
-  - Via the File Explorer
+  - Via File Explorer
 - Unmount the EFI partition
   > i tell you no shit

 It can currently perform very basic actions, but it will get more and more advanced later in time.

 ### Required tools
-To get its job done, WinEFIMounter uses a bunch of Windows' **preinstalled tools**, such as:
+WinEFIMounter relies on a bunch of **pre-installed Windows tools**, such as:
   - PowerShell
-    > It is used to mount & unmount the EFI partition.
+    > Used for mounting and unmounting the EFI partition.
   - XCopy
     > Used to clone the entire EFI partition to the "C:\EFIPartition" directory.
 This is done to make the EFI partition accessible by GUI as it would be impossible to access it just by opening the partition in File Explorer (due to admin rights-related reasons).

 ### Use cases
-WinEFIMounter is the perfect solution for a variety of problems.
+WinEFIMounter is the perfect solution for a variety of problems, including:

-You can use it to:
-- Fix your Hackintosh if it's not booting and you have no idea how to access the EFI folder
+- Fixing your Hackintosh if it's not booting and you have no way to access the EFI partition
-  > If you fuck up with your kexts, SSDTs or drivers (like I did) you will likely need a quick way to fix them in order to make your Hackintosh ready again.
+  > If you fuck up with your kexts, SSDTs or drivers (like I did) you will likely need a quick way to fix them in order to make your Hackintosh boot again.
-- Clean up your EFI
+- Cleaning up your EFI
-  > If you've ever done Hackintoshing before, you'll be familiar with those annoying logs left by OpenCore every time you boot your Hackintosh.
-With WinEFIMounter you can get rid of them in under than 1 minute!
+  > OpenCore leaves log files all over your EFI partition every time you boot macOS.
+WinEFIMounter allows you to get rid of them in the blink of an eye.
-- Add files to your EFI
+- Adding files to your EFI
-  > It's pretty similar to Point 0, both points focus on the ease of access to your EFI folder while on a Windows environment.
+  > Like fixing issues, accessing your EFI from Windows with WinEFIMounter is now easier than ever before.
-- Manage your Windows or Linux EFI folder
+- Managing Windows or Linux EFI partitions
   > That's right, WinEFIMounter can mount all kinds of EFI partitions you can think of!
-  > The program might often refer to the EFI partition as "the Hackintosh EFI partition" or to the drive as "your Hackintosh disk", but you can use it for non-Hackintosh systems too.
+  > The program might often refer to the EFI partition as "the Hackintosh EFI partition" or to the drive as "your Hackintosh disk", but you can use it for other ESPs too.

 ### Application behavior
-When you start WinEFIMounter, you are welcomed by a simple introduction window.
+When you start WinEFIMounter, a welcome screen greets you:
 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/ef66e019-d72a-46d3-a22a-13cb6935fb7f)
-To skip it, just press any key.
+Press any key to skip the intro and move to the main menu:

 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/1ad744f3-bfa5-45a5-91ac-a7d283849d43)
-After it, you get brought to the main menu.
-Right after you start the program, you are able to do two things:
+The main menu allows you to:
 - Choose a partition to mount
 - Quit the program